Khaled-Anika/captcha-test/README.md

 Before getting started with the project, ensure that you have the following installed:

-- Node.js (v21)
+- Node.js
-- Yarn package manager
+- Npm package manager

 > [!NOTE]
-> This project has been tested with Node v21.6.2.
+> This project has been tested with Node **v21.6.2**.

 ## Getting Started